Point of View Definition:

 Try this flavor if you're experimenting, if you're writing a choose-your-own-adventure book, or if you're writing articles like this one.
 This POV turns the reader into a character in the story:

-You lift your rifle, look down the barrel at your faraway target, and slowly squeeze the trigger.
+You lift your rifle, look down the barrel at your distant target, and slowly squeeze the trigger.
 The recoil pounds into your shoulder.
 Excitement rushes down your spine when the target falls.

 As you can see, it's intimate to the point of feeling intrusive.
 For example, what if the reader doesn't want to feel excitement at shooting someone?